pkp/authorRequirements/README.md

-# authorRequirementsPlugin
+# Author Requirements Plugin
-A plugin for OJS
+A plugin for OJS to make author fields optional.